pnsaeta/p064/docs/PR-Ideas.md

 ### Trebuchet

 The Trebuchet is a medieval engine of war; it uses a long boom that is heavily weighted on its short end to rotate its long end rapidly.
 A stone or other projectile held in a sling attached to that long end will get flung with great speed as the heavy weight descends, causing the boom to whip.
 See [the wikipedia page on Trebuchets](https://en.wikipedia.org/wiki/Trebuchet) for some background on this form of catapult.
 Can you model it? *Warning: this project is quite challenging.*

+### Kaptiza’s Pendulum

+Consider a pendulum consisting of a light, stiff rod of length $$\ell$$ to which a small mass $$m$$ is attached at one end.
+The other end is made to oscillate rapidly in the vertical.
+If it oscillates with sufficient amplitude and at high enough frequency, then the inverted pendulum can oscillate stably about its **unstable** vertical equilibrium position.
+See [this page](https://en.wikipedia.org/wiki/Kapitza%27s_pendulum) for some background.